corcor27/Introduction_to_R/_episodes/11-hpc-intro.md

 >## Important to explore and practice
 >Clearly there are many more features to RStudio we have not covered in this brief introduction.
 If you spend time researching and practicing using R and RStudio you will start to collect tools that you will find useful for your research goals.
 Don't be afraid to try and fail.
 {: .challenge }

+### Project management

+> ## Question: We have created a project in RStudio but why is it important to manage our work and what can go wrong if we don’t?
+> Typical problems caused by poor project management.

+1. Poor maintainability – You may remember the ad-hoc system you used for naming and organising files and folders but when you come back to a project a week, a month or a year later will you still remember?
+If someone is collaborating with you will it make any sense to them?

+2. Data corruption – Defensive steps (e.g., naming convention, back-ups, read only files) will protect your data.
+It can be very easy to accidently modify data that should be static.
+Losing/corrupting data can be catastrophic for projects.

+There is no ‘best’ way to manage a project, there are general principles that will make your project easier to manage.
+We will touch on many aspects of this during the course however a full account of these areas is outside of the scope of this session.

+1. Segment files sensibly: Create clearly labelled folders/sub-folders to group similar files.
+This will make finding and identifying files easier.

+2. Read only data: Any original data should be read-only so it cannot be accidently modified.

+3. Separate functions: Separating the project specific code from more generic code that could be reused in other projects will improve your efficiency when starting new projects.

+4. Version control: Version control systems (VCS) are a tool that facilitate multiple users collaborating on the same project.
+They have a wide set of tools but are commonly used to manage reverting files to previous states, comparing changes, and managing versions.
+Git is the most widely used version control system.

+5. Backup: Ensuring your data and your project is backed up is vital.
+Consider a minimum of one local-backup and one online-backup.
+{: .challenge }

 {% include links.md %}